FalkoHof/rsem-rna-seq-pipeline/README.md

   ```
   example: ./make_pbs_mapping_table.sh /Some/Super/Folders/ > pbs_mapping_file.txt

-  or if you have not set the excutable bit
+  or if you have not set the excutable bit...

   example: sh make_pbs_mapping_table.sh /Some/Super/Folders/ > pbs_mapping_file.txt